kilitasha435/akan-name/README.md

 # AKAN NAMES

 * It is project that when one wants to know his/her name in AKan they just fill in the form and it will pop up.
+* A web application that takes a user's birthday and calculates the day of the week they were born and then depending on their gender outputs their Akan Name.
+Akan names are derived from Ghanian culture.
+Frequently in Ghana, children are given their first name as a 'day name' which corresponds to the day in the week they were born.
 * The webpage was made by Kevin Kili

 ### The webpage uses :